jseluis/data_science_and_analytics/Optimize_ML_Models_and_Deploy_Human-in-the-Loop_Pipelines/README.md

     3. Evaluate the results

 - Project 2 A/B testing, traffic shifting and autoscaling

+    Create an endpoint with multiple variants, splitting the traffic between them.
+Then after testing and reviewing the endpoint performance metrics, you will shift the traffic to one variant and configure it to autoscale.

     4. Configure and create REST Enpoint with multiple variants